alfred7790/test-books-wishlist/Readme.md

 ```
 3. Edit it with your own values.
 > WARNING!
 Make sure that if you edit the values about the `DB service`, also you should modify the `docker-compose.yml` file.
-4. Restart the service `using Makefile` or `running Binary`.
+4. Restart the service `using Makefile`.
-5. Go to [swagger docs](http:localhost:8080/v1/swagger/index.html) and have fun.
+5. Go to [swagger docs](http:localhost:1010/v1/swagger/index.html) and have fun.

 # Tests
 - Using `Makefile`.